xmamo/huntc/README.md

 ## Is this all?

 For now, this is all there is.
 The command line interface is pretty trivial and there is much more to be done.
-But even in this stage, Coogle is a powerful tool.
+But even in this stage, HuntC is a pretty powerful tool.

-[Tsoding](https://www.youtube.com/@TsodingDaily) originally came up with the concept of Coogle; he is currently implementing his version which is not yet released.
+[Tsoding](https://github.com/tsoding) originally came up with the idea replicating [Hoogle](https://hoogle.haskell.org) for C; he is currently implementing his version, Coogle, which is not yet released.
 As such, it would only be fair to wait for his release before considering future developments on this version.

 ## Which files do I use as input?